jmspit/dodo/DEVELOPER.md

 intermediate CA. Intermediate CA's are used to sign CSR's.
 Specify a descriptive name for the intermediate CA.

 ```
-$ cd [ca::root::directory]
-$ bin/create-intermediate.sh
+$ ca/root/bin/create-intermediate.sh
 ```

-the intermediate CA is now created, along with its certificate that is signed by the root CA created earlier.
+the intermediate CA is now created in `ca/root/intermediates/<intermediate-name>/`, along with its certificate signed by the root CA created earlier.

-Create a server identity (private key + passphrase, signing request).
-Note that the common name is expected to be the FQDN of the server, but SAN (subject altnames) can be specified to widen the certificate's applicability.
+Create a server identity (private key + passphrase, certificate signing request).
+Note that the common name is expected to be the
+FQDN of the server, but SAN (subject altnames) can be specified to widen the certificate's applicability.
 Examples of SAN entries are

-  - DNS:our.domain.org
+  - DNS:server.domain.org
   - IP: 127.0.0.1
   - IP: ::1

 ```
-$ bin/create-server.sh
+$ ca/root/bin/create-server.sh
 ```

 Alternatively, the subject can create its own certificate, and just send a CSR.
-In case a CSR is received, best put it in `ca::root::directory/ext/servers` or `ca::root::directory/ext/servers` depending on the certificate's intended use.
+Best store external CSRs in `ca::root::directory/ext/servers` or `ca::root::directory/ext/clients` depending on the certificate's intended use.

 Either way, the CSR can now be signed:

 ```
-$ intermediates/<intermediatename>/bin/sign-server-csr.sh <CSR file>
+$ intermediates/<intermediatename>/bin/sign-[server|client]-csr.sh <CSR file>
 ```

 which will produce two files: